cortex-js/cortex-js.github.io/kb-mathlive.md

 The `menuItems` property is an array of menu items.

 Each menu item is an object with the following properties:
 - `type`: one of `"command"`, `"divider"`, `"submenu"`, `"checkbox"`, `"radio"`.
   The default is `"command"`.
 - `label`: The label to display for the menu item.
 This can be a string literal or a function that returns a string.
 If a function is provided, it will be called to update the label whenever the menu is displayed or when the keyboard modifiers change.
 The value of the string is interpreted as HTML markup.
-- `ariaLabel` and `ariaDetails`: If provided, these will be used to set the `aria-label` and `aria-details` attributes of the menu item.
-They can also be a string or a function that returns a string.
+- `ariaLabel` and `ariaDetails`: If provided, these will be used to set the `aria-label` and `aria-details` attributes of the menu item, which can be used by screen readers.
+Like the `label` property they can be either a string literal or a function that returns a string.
 - `visible`, `enabled`, `checked` are status flags that can be set to `true` or `false` to control the visibility, enabled state and checked state of the menu item.
-They can also be a function that returns a boolean.
 - `id`: A unique identifier for the menu item.
 This is the value that will be passed to the `menu-select` event when the menu item is selected.
 - `data`: An arbitrary data payload associated with the menu item, if any.